Wisconsin Dram Shop Laws and Social Host Liability for Alcohol-Related Accidents

 Wisconsin's Dram Shop and Social Host Liability Law

-• who is younger than 21 years old and the alcohol provider knew or reasonably should have known the drinker was underage, or
+• the person knew or should have known that the underage drinker was underage, and

 • pain and suffering.